da-baranov/AspNetCore.ExtDirect/README.md

 9. By default, the library middleware registers three special routes to handle Ext Direct requests:
 - `/ExtDirect.js` - this URL instructs client-side Ext Direct providers about available server-side endpoints - Actions, Methods and Event sources.
 You have to reference this URL on the client-side.
-- `/ExtDirect` - endpoint that handles incoming Ext Direct client-side requests
+- `/ExtDirect/{providerId}` - endpoint that handles incoming Ext Direct client-side requests
-- `/ExtDirectEvents` - endpoint for Ext Direct Polling provider
+- `/ExtDirectEvents/{providerId}` - endpoint for Ext Direct Polling provider

-10. Setup remoting and polling providers on client side:
+10. Register remoting and polling providers on client side:

 **Index.cshtml**